AviatrixSystems/Docs/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.rst

 Follow the initial setup process to setup admin email address, password and install the latest software.
 Log in again with your new admin password

+..
+Warning:: Any resources created by the controller, such as Aviatrix gateways, GCP routing tables, subnets, LB, etc, must be deleted from the controller console.
+If you delete them directly on AWS console, controllers view of resources will be incorrect which will lead to features not working properly.

+..

 Onboarding
 ==========